-- 1. Quality Assurance Exercise: (200 possible points) Demonstrate how to read an animal health product label, calculate dosage rates and withdrawal times, complete a treatment record, be familiar with administration routes, and make responsible management decisions regarding quality assurance. - 2.
-Animal Breeding and Marketing Exercise: (200 possible points) Team members will evaluate a breeding animal scenario and make animal selection decisions based upon performance data to rank breeding animals for use within the situation. - 3.
-Livestock Feeding and Performance Exercise: (200 possible points) Team members will evaluate a number of feed rations and related information concerning the feed rations and rank the feed rations from most ideal to least ideal to meet a specific livestock production scenario. - Total team scores will be determined by adding the three highest individual team members' class totals with the total accumulated from the team's competition classes.
+- 1. Animal Breeding and Marketing Exercise: (200 possible points) Team members will evaluate a breeding animal scenario and make animal selection decisions based upon performance data to rank breeding animals for use within the situation. - 2.
+Livestock Feeding and Performance Exercise: (200 possible points) Team members will evaluate a number of feed rations and related information concerning the feed rations and rank the feed rations from most ideal to least ideal to meet a specific livestock production scenario. - 3.
+Meat & Carcass Evaluation & Marketing: (200 possible points) May include ranking one class or four similar retail cuts, evaluating photos of carcasses, and pricing carcasses using a grid.

+Total team scores will be determined by adding the three highest individual team members' class totals with the total accumulated from the team's competition classes.